 Global Currency Exception: Pierre Magimel's dressmaking business in Covenant.
 You can only pay him to make Cornelia's dresses by giving him "Stud Cards", basically trading cards depicting hot male models.

 Combine this with the above entry, and you get this

 Cat Coins in From The New World.
 Apparently, cats accepting human money is not "right".

 The Grim Reaper: In Shadow Hearts, the Grim Reaper appears in random battles when your stored Malice reaches the maximum level.
 It manifests as the thing that Yuri fears the most: his father wearing a kitsune mask.
-He's nearly impossible to beat, given his ability to lower Yuri's health to one, and he's the only one fighting.Later, the mask comes off to reveal Yuri's own face.
+He's nearly impossible to beat, given his ability to lower Yuri's health down to one point, and he's the only one fighting.Later, the mask comes off to reveal Yuri's own face.